AsnaMarzook/Electricity-Bill-Calculator/README.md

 # Electricity-Bill-Calculator
-This is a simple Python code to calculate electricity bill using Streamlit.
+This is a simple Python code to calculate electricity bill using Streamlit based on the number of units consumed..

+## About
+The Electricity Bill Calculator is a simple yet effective tool that allows users to estimate their electricity bills.
+It takes the number of units consumed and any outstanding value into account to provide a detailed breakdown of charges, including energy charges and fixed charges.

 ## Preview